daynalaxton on Oct 24, 2016

 Julia has a Masters in Animal Welfare.
 She and her husband are owned by two Saluki hounds, Shady and Kiryn, and a myriad of other pets.

-All collars, belts, bracers, and other leather treasures are handmade using traditional tools and high quality vegetable tanned or bridle leather.
+All collars, belts, bracers, and other leather treasures are handmade using traditional tools and leather of the best quality, be it vegetable tanned for tooling, bridle, latigo, and harness for strength, or soft chrome-tanned leather for accents and linings.
 I pay special attention to detail, symmetry, and technique, and I strive to come up with designs unlike any other.

-I've been a canvas and digital artist for many years, have recently gotten into leather working, and have happily discovered that I have a real knack for bringing out the best in a potential piece and matching it to a pet's looks and personality.
+I've been a canvas and digital artist for many years, have been a self-taught leatherworker since 2011, with an Etsy shop since 2012.
+I've discovered that I have a knack for taking an obscure concept or technique and transforming it into a leather reality.
 As a hobbyist who *sometimes* sells her finished products, I don't have a company or tax details.
 If this eventually takes off to the point that I turn it into a profession, then I might go that route - but for now you're dealing with *me* the individual who does this for fun in the hopes of selling a few items here and there to help pay for my hobby.

 If you'd like to review what I've done, my portfolio of finished products is available on my website and blog at http://salukifeathers.com.

-I'm looking forward to making your darling pets even more stunningly gorgeous by fitting them with a unique fashion accessory that is truly theirs alone!
+I'm looking forward to making your pets (or your wrists or waist) even more stunningly gorgeous by fitting them with a unique fashion accessory that is truly theirs alone!

 Accepted payment methods